1975 Pan American Games

-The 1975 Pan American Games were held in Mexico City, Mexico, from October 12 to October 26, 1975, exactly twenty years after the second Pan American Games were held there.
+The 1975 Pan American Games, officially known as the VII Pan American Games (VII Juegos Panamericanos) and commonly known as Mexico 1975 (México 1975), were held in Mexico City, Mexico, from October 12 to October 26, 1975, exactly twenty years after the second Pan American Games were held there.
 It was the third major sporting event held in the Mexican capital in seven years, after the 1968 Summer Olympics and the 1970 FIFA World Cup.

 Host city election

 Two cities submitted bids to host the 1975 Pan American Games that were recognized by the Pan American Sports Organization.
 On August 29, 1969, Santiago was selected unanimously over San Juan to host the VII Pan American Games by PASO at its 10th general assembly, held in Cali, Colombia.

 In 1973, Santiago dropped out from hosting, and in 1974, its replacement São Paulo did the same.
 Mexico City was granted the hosting rights with just 10 months to prepare.